babichjacob/vhs-stitcher/README.md

 # 📼 VHS Stitcher

-This application is being created for my Robot Vision class, ECE 4881 at the University of Michigan-Dearborn.
+This application was created for my Robot Vision class, ECE 4881 at the University of Michigan-Dearborn.

 <a name="report"></a>